Olly Alexander: 2010–2022

 On 18 March 2021 Years & Years became Alexander's solo project.
 Regarding the decision, Alexander later explained: "Bands are like marriages.
 Any separation is difficult, and I think it went as well as it could, with us."
 Alexander released his third studio album Night Call in 2022, the last under the Years & Years name.
 The album was commercially and critically successful, receiving critical acclaim from music critics and debuting in the Top 3 on the UK Albums Chart.

+2023–present

 On 16 December 2023, during the final of the twenty-first series of Strictly Come Dancing, it was announced that Alexander would be representing the in the Eurovision Song Contest 2024.
 Following the announcement he told the BBC that he had "wanted to do it for a while" and it "felt like this was the right time to start releasing music under my name".
 His Eurovision competing entry, "Dizzy", was released on 1 March 2024, and marked Alexander's first release under his own name.
 Alexander performed "Dizzy" at the first Eurovision semi-final on 7 May 2024, making the UK the first pre-qualifying country to perform in a semi-final.
 Alexander came 18th in the contest final on 11 May 2024, scoring 46 jury points (13th) but zero from the public vote (25th).

 His first album under his own name called Polari was released on 7 February 2025.
 The first Single "Cupid's bow" was released on 11 October 2024, followed by a music video on 24 October.
 The second single Polari was released with a music video on 21 November.
 The third single "Archangel" was released on 13 December 2024.
 The fourth single "When We Kiss", was released on 10 January 2025 with a music video.
 On 21 March 2025, Alexander announced on his social media that he parted ways with his long-time record company Polydor Records.
+In November 2025, it was announced that Alexander had teamed up with Mighty Hoopla to perform a one-off concert, Trans Mission, on 11 March 2026, in aid of trans-solidarity charities Good Law Project and Not a Phase.
+Other performers in the line-up will include Sugababes, Wolf Alice, Beth Ditto and Sophie Ellis-Bextor.